 The County established a local number (McKinney) and a Metro number as well as an email link that the community can use to provide comments to the Engineering Department concerning illicit discharges within the MS4.
 The hotline is advertised on the County's web site.
-There was one report received on the hotline in Year 4 to report an illicit discharge on January 23, 2107.
-The report was for 1050 Linda Lane that came into the Public Works Department and was referred to the Development Services Department.
-The complaint was turned into TCEQ and subsequently resolved.
+There were no reports of illicit discharge received on the hotline in Year 5.

-Implementation Activity Measurable Goal Completion Date Investigate suspected illicit discharges (as necessary) Seek voluntary compliance or refer to adjacent MS4 or TCEQ List of investigationsList of compliance or referral 12/31/17
+Implementation Activity Measurable Goal Completion Date • Investigate suspected illicit discharges (as necessary) List of investigations 12/31/18 • Seek voluntary compliance or refer to adjacent MS4 or TCEQ List of compliance or referral